matterandvoid-space/subscriptions/README.md

 (subscribe [::my-sub "anything that is not a hashmap"])
 ```

-## Event keyword is never passed to any callbacks
+## Subscription keyword is never passed to any callbacks

 I'm sure you may notice if you've used re-frame before that the query id is never used in actual code - neither to
 produce the input signals, or in the computation function.